-In some cases, you may not notice any symptoms at all except check engine light or service engine soon light on the dashboard.
+Sometimes, you may not notice any symptoms except check the engine light or service engine soon light on the dashboard.

-Seven of the most common problems that can cause the check engine light to come on are:
+Seven of the most common problems that can cause the check engine light to come on a Dodge vehicle are:

 - A mass airflow sensor needs to be replaced.

-- Loose gas cap or gas cap needs to be replaced.
+- A loose gas cap or gas cap needs to be replaced.